– Kevin Love

 Example of What You Could Say:

 “Kevin wrote a letter as a way of telling his story about the panic attack he had during a basketball game.
-For our first activity, we’re going to write letters too.
+Now, we’re going to write letters too.
 These are not letters you have to give to anyone.
 Don’t worry about grammar or punctuation or trying to make the letter sound good.
 This is not a graded assignment.
 This is just a chance to take something you have been thinking about and put it down on paper.
-The letter can be to someone you are angry with, to someone you miss, to someone who has died, to a part of yourself you’d like to speak to, or just a letter where you share a little bit about something in your life that happened that was hard.
-As I was sharing my letter, did you think about something you’d like to write about?
-Don’t feel rushed to begin.
+This letter can be to someone you are angry with, someone you miss, someone who has passed away, a part of yourself you’d like to speak to, or just a letter where you share a little bit about something in your life that happened that was hard.
+You can take inspiration from Kevin’s letter and my letter to write about something in your life.
 Take a minute if you need to think about what you’d like to write about.
-We’re going to write the letter together for 15 minutes with our pen to the paper, without lifting it too much or stopping or editing.
-I’ll watch the time and let you know when it’s been 15 minutes.
+We’re going to write the letter together for 15 minutes, without paying attention to grammar.
 Even though I already shared a letter with you, I have an idea for another letter that I am going to write along with you.”

 * Slide 3